bogere/whatapp_hr_bot/readme.md

   In the Twilio Console, navigate to your WhatsApp Sandbox settings.
   Set the "WHEN A MESSAGE COMES IN" URL to your ngrok URL, e.g., http://<your-ngrok-id>.ngrok.io/whatsapp.
   Now, when you send a message to your WhatsApp Sandbox number, the Flask app will handle the incoming message, process it using LangChain, and respond accordingly.

-## Contributing

-This repository is for educational purposes only and is not intended to receive further contributions.
-It is supposed to be used as support material for the YouTube tutorial that shows how to build the project.